A-new-b/A-new-b.github.io/_pages/about.md

 # 🔥 News
 - *2024.06*: We propose a new task and benchmark about understanding emotional triggers.
 Checkout the [EmCoBench](https://github.com/Lum1104/EmCoBench/tree/main).
-- *2024.03*: We published a paper about RGB-T gas detection on arXiv.
+- *2024.03*: We published a paper about RGB-T gas detection.
+Checkout the [Invisable Gas Detection](https://arxiv.org/abs/2403.17712).

 # 📝 Publications
 Working in Progress: CVIU (1: Under Review); NeurIPS (2: Under Review);